If you're targeting potential customers in China, it is important to ensure your website is…

-China is constantly updating it’s filtering processes and preferences.
+China is constantly updating its filtering processes and preferences.
 As a result, you need to stay current on what works and what doesn’t work on the internet in China.
-The best way to do that is have a China-specific website and a .cn domain name.
+The best way to do that is to have a China-specific website and a .cn domain name.

 I have personally overseen online marketing campaigns that deal with both China and non-China at the same time.
-They are two different worlds must be treated as such.
+They are two different worlds and must be treated as such.
 If you try to run your Chinese operations using the majority of the internet’s tools, you will hit a snag.
-Dropbox, gmail, and Facebook being just the obvious ones.
+Dropbox, gmail, and Facebook are just the more obvious ones.

 Why Do Websites Sometimes Not Work In China?